Holiday Pitru Paksha

 Interesting Facts

-• These 16 days, starting from September 10, are an unfortunate time for marriage, major financial transactions, and starting a business.
+- These 16 days, starting from September 10, are considered an unfortunate time for marriage, major financial transactions, and starting a business.

-• If the offerings are eaten by a crow, this is a good sign, since these birds are considered representatives of the god of death, Yama.
+- If the offerings are eaten by a crow, this is a good sign, as these birds are considered representatives of the god of death, Yama.

-• Previously, only men could perform the ritual, but today the times have changed.
+- Previously, only men could perform the ritual, but today times have changed.
 If there are no heirs in the family, a woman can perform the necessary rituals.

 Traditions

-Hindus remember their ancestors as they perform special rituals.
+Hindus remember their ancestors by performing special rituals.
 To find out more, talk to a Hindu priest, and a family elder will also tell you many interesting facts.
 During Pitru Paksha, it is necessary to help those in need.
 Teach your children to respect their elders and ancestors; this is what Hindus teach their children.

 Pitru Paksha is observed on the first Purnima (full moon) following Ganesh Chaturthi each year.